 Retail Tiered pricing is for businesses with a majority of card-present transactions.
 This rate plan is less expensive than MOTO because swiping or dipping credit cards is safer.
 So, why are we making such a fuss over these two very obvious, different rate plans?

 If you have an e-commerce business set up on a retail Tiered account or a retail business set up on MOTO, you’re going to run into problems.

 A MOTO Tiered account doesn’t have a Check Qualified tier, which is the lowest possible rate for debit cards.
 So, if your retail business is set up on MOTO, you won’t have access to the lowest rate and will end up paying a higher rate for debit cards.

 Similarly, if an e-commerce business is set up on a retail plan, the keyed-in transactions are going to downgrade to a more expensive tier because they’re considered riskier transactions for a retail plan.

 Being set up on the wrong plan can also put your business at risk for chargebacks.
 In either scenario, both the issuing banks and the card brands are expecting the majority of transactions to be run by the corresponding payment method.
 If they see the opposite for the majority of your transactions, you’re likely to receive chargebacks with a reason code of “card-present environment” or “card-not-present environment.”

-Confirming which Tiered pricing plan you’re on may seem minuscule compared to all your other to-dos when setting up your merchant account, but ensuring it’s set up properly from day one will save your business money in the long run.
+Confirming which Tiered pricing plan you’re on may seem minuscule compared to all your other to-dos when setting up your merchant credit card processing, but ensuring it’s set up properly from day one will save your business money in the long run.
 Be honest with your provider about how you take payments and don’t hesitate to double check the setup on their end.

 Have you been issued chargebacks because your Tiered rate plan was set up incorrectly?
 Did you know there were two types of Tiered pricing structures?
 Let us know in the comments section below.